 Rejection from an area

 Swing highs and swing lows are market turning points.
 They are natural choices for projecting support and resistance zones

-The smart money has spent a prolonged time in the congestion area.
+Smart money has spent a prolonged time in the congestion area.
 They have established actual trading interests within that price range.
-Hence, earlier market congestion areas are reliable support, and resistance zones
+Hence, earlier market congestion areas are reliable support and resistance zones

 MA AND FIBO RETRACEMENT

 You can also derive support and resistance from the moving average.
 They work best in trending markets.